kennberg/php-mysql-migrate/README.md

 Tiny one file migration script for MySQL using PHP, built for the minimalist.

 Handles migrating your MySQL database schema upwards.
 Easy to use in different environments: multiple developers, staging, production.
 Just run migrate and it will move the database schema to the latest version.
+Will detect conficts and print out errors.

 How to use
 ======================